Analytic solutions to nonlinear ODEs via spectral power series: Discussion

 We conclude with a couple remarks about these solutions.
 First, this work reveals the exponential nature of the trajectories, even away from equilibrium.
 For a given problem and for $t > t_0$, the solutions are infinitely smooth and differentiable, and approach equilibrium exponentially fast.
 Besides its theoretical interest, this may inform numerical analysis issues such as convergence, order, and stability, if a numerical solver is still to be used.

 Second, numerical experiments typically result in coefficients which decay quickly.
 Thus, a truncated series even with relatively small $N$, say $N \approx \gamma M$ where $\gamma = 2$ or $3$ can result in very good closed-form approximations to the true solution.
 If one simply needs a quick estimate of the solution, a truncated series comprised of only a handful terms may do the trick.
-This is analogous to Koopman operator solutions, which exploit spectral methods with exponential convergence.
-In fact, the explicit construction we provide in this paper acts as a sort of generating function for the Koopman eigenpairs.
-Immediate future work will investigate whether we can apply this generator more broadly and strengthen this connection.

 Third, nothing in this work seems to fundamentally rely on the particular form of the RHS.
 We propose that many sets of coupled autonomous ODES with polynomial RHS will admit a similar exponential power series solution.
 Of course, solving for the coefficients may become more complicated (with, e.g., higher-order interactions or complex eigenvalues) but we expect these types of solutions, at least for some semi-bounded time-domain, to exist and converge.